TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 Much like TikTok, RedNote allows users to post short-form videos, and it also supports text and image-based posts.
-It briefly moved to the top of the free download charts in the Apple Store in the US in the wake of the initial ban date.
+It briefly moved to the top of the free download charts in the Apple Store in the US in the wake of the initial ban announcement.

 Exploding Topics data shows that RedNote searches skyrocketed in the months leading up to the original TikTok ban deadline.
-In the space of three months, searches increased by 99X+, with monthly search volume for "RedNote App" reaching 3.4 million in January.
+In the space of three months, searches increased by 99X+, with monthly search volume reaching 12.5 million last January.

 RedNote Stats: Top Picks

-• RedNote has 300 million monthly active users
+- RedNote has approximately 350 million users

-• Almost 4 in 10 RedNote users are aged 18-24
+- Over 43% of RedNote users are aged 18-24

-• RedNote is valued at approximately $26 billion
+- RedNote is valued at approximately $31 billion

-The TikTok Ban: State of Play
+The TikTok Ban: Timeline and State of Play

-Initially, TikTok was given a deadline to sell or shut down in the US by January 19 amid concerns over links to the Chinese government.
-The Supreme Court heard arguments against the ban and upheld it — but Donald Trump has delayed implementation of the law while he works on a “political solution”.
+Initially, TikTok was given a deadline to sell or shut down in the US by January 19, 2025 amid concerns over links to the Chinese government.
+The Supreme Court heard arguments against the ban and upheld it.

-TikTok briefly "went dark" on Saturday, January 18, but service was resumed within 24 hours.
+TikTok briefly went dark on Saturday, January 18, but service was resumed within 24 hours.
 That came amid assurances from President Trump.

 After that, the deadline on the TikTok ban was extended to April 5th,and then re-extended for a further 75 days.